Information for Families

 If you have a baby while you're studying in the UK, you'll need to find out how this might affect your studies.
 Student mothers will need to seek an authorised absence from their course leader prior to their baby’s birth.
 Dates will need to be agreed by the course leader and the Department of Student and Academic Registration.
 This is particularly important if you have a Tier 4 or Student Route visa, as unauthorised leave from your course will affect the validity of your visa and you may incur extra NHS charges.

 Once your baby is born, you'll need to arrange to get a passport for the baby with your own Embassy.
-If you're from a non-EU country, your baby will require a Student Dependant visa.
+The baby will require a passport before you can apply for a Dependant visa for them, if they are eligible.
 More information is available on UKCISA’s website.

 If you have children, it is likely that at some stage you will need to arrange childcare whilst you are studying at the University.
 The University Nursery is located on campus and is for student parents.
 Alternatively, Portsmouth City Council has information on nursery and pre-schools in the city.